-Report a code from category Z52 (Donors of organs and tissues) to identify an individual donating blood or body tissue.
-This code is not appropriate for self-donations, such as autografts, or cadaver donations.
+Report a code from category Z52 (Donors of organs and tissues) to identify an individual donating blood or body tissue for the benefit of others, as well as for self donation-such as autografts.
+However, these codes do not apply to cadaveric donations.